K4rlosReyes/kr7x-nixos/README.md

 This configuration follows a **"security without bloat"** approach:

 - **Essential Protection**: Basic firewall, sudo hardening, key kernel settings
-- **No Over-Engineering**: Removed complex systems like AppArmor, Fail2ban, ClamAV
 - **Practical Security**: Focus on protections that matter for development workstations
 - **Maintainable**: Simple configurations that are easy to understand and modify
 - **Performance**: Security measures that don't impact development workflow